thames

 Practical Tips for New Year’s Day in the UK

-• Confirm Timetables: You’ve got to check if places are open since many spots cut hours or shut down when the New Year kicks in.
+• Confirm Timetables: You need to check if places are open, as many spots cut hours or shut down when the New Year begins.
 Make sure you look up their times.

 • Bundle up: January in the UK can be pretty chilly and wet.
-Layer up, ensure your clothes can handle the rain, and get solid shoes.
+Layer up, ensure your clothes can withstand the rain, and wear sturdy shoes.

 • Hop on a Bus or Train: The schedules might be thinner on New Year’s Day, but buses and trains are still your best bet.
 Use an app like Citymapper to plan your journey.